-Weighted hula hoops are bigger and heavier than traditional hula hoops.
-You can use a weighted hula hoop as part of an overall fitness program, to add variety to your workouts, or simply as a fun way to get more active.
+Weighted hula hoops are bigger and heavier than are traditional hula hoops.
+You can use a weighted hula hoop as part of an overall fitness program to add variety to your workouts or simply as a fun way to get more active.

 If you try a weighted hula hoop, use a hula hoop that's the right size for you.
-The hoop should reach somewhere between your waist and chest when it's resting vertically on the ground.
+The hoop should reach somewhere between your waist and midchest when it's resting vertically on the ground.
 The weight of the hoop is up to you.
 The smaller and lighter the hoop, the more energy it takes to keep the hoop going.
 But the bigger and heavier the hoop, the easier it is to keep going, which means you may be able to do it for a longer period of time.
 You can experiment with different hoops to see which kind and size you prefer.

 Check with your doctor before using any kind of hula hoop if you have medical concerns, especially a history of back problems.
 And as with any physical activity, stop hula hooping and consult your doctor if you develop pain or other symptoms.